 Are there any tax deductions available to employees for expenses related to working from home?

 Unfortunately, employees are no longer eligible for the home office deduction.
 Prior to tax year 2018, employees could deduct home office expenses as long as they passed the “convenience of employer” test.
+However, the Tax Cuts and Jobs Act (TCJA), passed in late 2017, eliminated the home office deduction for employees.
 So, even if you’re unable to work in an office because of a mandatory shutdown or extra precautions taken by your employer during the COVID-19 crisis, you’re no longer able to take the home office deduction.

-The home office deduction (aka, Business Use of Your Home) is available to anyone who works remotely as an independent contractor or is otherwise self-employed.
+The home office deduction (aka Business Use of Your Home) is available to anyone who works remotely as an independent contractor or is otherwise self-employed.
 However, this does not include profit-seeking activities that are not part of a trade or business.
-For instance, you may not take the home office deduction if you regularly trade stocks online.
+For instance, you may not take the home office deduction just because you regularly trade stocks online.

 There are a few basic criteria for determining whether you can write off work-from-home expenses on your tax return.
-To qualify for either method of calculating the deduction, the following must apply:
+To qualify for either method of calculating the deduction, the following requirements apply:

 - Regular and exclusive use.
 The portion of your home used for remote work may not also be used for personal purposes.
 A dedicated room or even a portion of a room would qualify, for example, but not the kitchen table.

 - Principal place of business.
-The home office for which you’re seeking a deduction must be the primary place where you do your work, and you must not have another location where you conduct a substantial amount of business.
+The home office for which you’re seeking a deduction is required to be the primary place where you do your work, and you can’t have another location where you conduct a substantial amount of business.

 There are a couple of exceptions to these requirements.
 You may take the home office deduction: